Search features

 an Email Email More info More Info

 ...PSYC 312.
-ABNORMAL PSYCHOLOGY.
+ADULT PSYCHOPATHOLOGY.
 This course provides an overview of the various psychological disorders, as well as theoretical, clinical, and experimental perspectives of the study of psychopathology.
-Emphasis is placed on classification, etiology, assessment and treatment of the major disorders.
-Pr...
+Emphasis is placed on classification, etiology, assessment and treatment of the major disorders. ...

 a section of the ADULT PSYCHOPATHOLOGY course in Psychology - PSYC